samwisekind/discord-bot-wow-status/README.md

 # discord-bot-wow-status

-AWS Lambda for a Discord Bot.
+Node server for a Discord Bot.